 Rehabilitation centers are support systems for clients and family, alike.
 Family members and friends are victims of addiction as well, having been on the receiving end of lies and neglect, and often have been taken advantage of time and time again.

 It is extremely painful for loved ones to watch addiction manifest and it can create unhealthy, emotional responses that need to be managed and supported.
 Successful recovery requires a supportive, informed family and friend unit.
 If the addict prefers, they will also be able to communicate with family during the rehab process.
 The support team will make sure the contact with family members is healthy and conducive to the journey, so the healing can begin and continue for everyone.
 The family support we provide has several benefits, including:

 - The opportunity to share feelings of hurt, sadness, and anger

 - Improving the overall relationship quality

-Family therapy is not a requirement for your opioid treatment plan at Rehab Carolinas, but it is an option available that we highly recommend.
+Family therapy is not a requirement for your opioid treatment plan at Asheville Recovery Center, but it is an option available that we highly recommend.
 If you think you or your loved ones might benefit from a family counseling program, we can help.

 The Treatment Options